COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `Start`: Initialises the `player` variable, and the `heart` variables by getting the child objects of the object.

-- `Update`: Gets the number of lives of the player and calls the `ShowHearts` function if the number of lives has changed.
+- `Update`: Retrieves the number of lives of the player and calls the `ShowHearts` function if the number of lives has changed.

 - `ShowHearts`: Activates the hearts on the canvas to active if their index in the hearts array is less than the number of hearts, and deactivates the rest.